dahlsailrunner/knowyourtoolset-templates/README.md

 [![GitHub Action](https://github.com/dahlsailrunner/knowyourtoolset-templates/actions/workflows/pack-and-publish-templates.yml/badge.svg)](https://github.com/dahlsailrunner/knowyourtoolset-templates/actions/workflows/pack-and-publish-templates.yml)

+This is a "template pack" that uses the .NET templating engine.
+It has example templates that can be used as starting points that may be helpful to you or could be extended to be your own templates.

-Install (see below for more information): `dotnet new -i KnowYourToolset.Templates`
+To install (see below for more information): `dotnet new -i KnowYourToolset.Templates`

 This package and repo contains sample .NET templates that can help jump-start .NET development efforts.